 Our goal is to make sure that teachers, students, and parents have the opportunity to make these improvements happen.

 This year, Remind is introducing two features that bring us closer to this goal.
 First, we’re introducing the ability for students and parents to sign up and log in on the web, so all Remind users can access our core functions on both web and mobile app.
-Later this fall, we’ll also be releasing Remind Translate, which helps teachers reach ELL students and their families by translating messages into six different languages on the mobile app.
+Later this fall, we’ll also be releasing a translation feature to help teachers reach ELL students and their families by translating messages into six different languages on the mobile app.

 We’re incredibly excited about these two features and what they represent for Remind: a small step toward communication that works for everyone, everywhere—as well as a reminder of what we’re still working to achieve.

-As a former ELL teacher, Connor Pierson—our California community growth manager—is acutely aware of the need for language support.
+As a former ELL teacher, Connor Pierson—a member of the team here at Remind—is acutely aware of the need for language support.
 California alone accounts for 1.4 million of the nation’s English language learners, or 22.7% of the total enrollment in the state’s public schools.
 Another 1.2 million students in the state speak a language other than English at home.

 — Efraín Tovar (@tovaralms) September 15, 2015

-For teachers like Efraín, our goal is for Translate to take a step out of the process—multiplied by those six or seven languages.
+For teachers like Efraín, our goal is for translation to take a step out of the process—multiplied by those six or seven languages.